Joining Forces: Employment

 This Administration has taken steps to improve the transition from military service to civilian employment and has made significant progress to reduce veterans’ unemployment.

 In August of 2011, the President challenged businesses to hire or train 100,000 veterans and military spouses.
 Since then, businesses have hired and trained more than half a million veterans and military spouses.
+Read our fact sheet on new private-sector commitments to train or hire veterans and military spouses.

 The Obama Administration has created employment resources such as the Veteran Employment Center and the Military Spouse Employment Portal to help veterans translate their military skills for the civilian workforce, built new online tools to aid veterans in their search for jobs, and partnered with the private sector to make it easier to connect our veterans with companies that want to hire them.